eva5covergence/EVA5_AI_Projects_new/Readme/Readme.md

-This folder contains the readme files for all the assignments
+This folder contains the readme files for all the assignments in their respective folder